French PolynesiaThe idyllic islands of Tahiti - a South Pacific paradise

 Accommodations come in all shapes and sizes here with some of the most luxurious resorts to beach houses, lodges and lodging with locals for that truly authentic experience.

+Just a 1 hour flight from Papeete there are several daily flights in and out of Rangiroa.
 Known as the endless lagoon or lagoon ocean, Rangiroa is a diver’s paradise.
 You are presented with a very different landscape to most of the Tahitian islands here.
 There are no soaring mountain peaks or vast swathes of tropical forests, instead there are hundreds of flat islets (motu) and sandbars surrounding the mighty blue lagoon.
 There is strangely also a small lagoon within the lagoon as well as pink sandy beaches that have to be seen to be believed.

 Being the second largest Atoll in the world there are numerous options of excursions and world class dive sites here.
 Hiria pass, close to Tiputa village, shelters hammerheads and a resident pod of bottlenose dolphins.This natural aquarium also has some amazing passes where sharks and turtles can be found as well as pristine coral reefs filled with tropical fish.
 There are also plenty of opportunities to explore the uninhabited islets where birds nest and unspoilt beaches lie.